efidvir/gr-etcetera/README.md

     $ pybombs recipes add gr-etcetera https://github.com/efidvir/gr-etcetera.git

-To find more recipes from the GNU Radio universe, see the gr-recipes repository:
+To find more recipes from the GNU Radio universe, see the orignal (non-forked) gr-recipes repository:

 - https://github.com/gnuradio/gr-recipes